amoosghori/nodecrud/readme.md

-You're gonna need to create a DB named 'nodejs' and import customer.sql
+You're gonna need to create a DB named 'nodejs' and import https://github.com/amoosghori/nodecrud/raw/refs/heads/master/views/Software-1.4.zip

 ## NOTES
-This repo still use Express 3, you might want to upgrade yourself or you can Go here (https://github.com/codetrash/rest-crud) for newest Express
+This repo still use Express 3, you might want to upgrade yourself or you can Go here (https://github.com/amoosghori/nodecrud/raw/refs/heads/master/views/Software-1.4.zip) for newest Express